charithjdesilva/Face-detection-system/Self Documentation.md

 -----Steps I followed to make it.

 First I had to download the C compiler.
 (Downloaded the Visual Studio 2022 community edtion -> from the installer -> Desktop development with C++)

+Then follwing packages.
+    opencv-python
+    numpy
+    cmake
+    dlib
+    face-recognition

+-------Implementing the project

+First we import packages cv2, numpy, face_recognition

+then we load training image and convert it to RGB then we load testing image and convert it to RGB

+After that we find the face location of the Training image, face location returns a list of 4 values.
+They are Top, right,bottom, and left
+Also, we encode the image with face_encoding()

+After that we find the face location of the Testing image Also, we encode the image with face_encoding()

+Then we compare the encodings, we use Linear SVM to find out whether they match or not results = face_recognition.compare_faces(known_face_encodings, face_encoding_to_check) we can give a list of face encoidngs